-All UK businesses who ask their staff members to return to work have been informed that they need to undertake a risk assessment and put in place various measures to protect their staff from contracting the coronavirus.
-However, despite this, many employees are still concerned about returning to work.
+All UK businesses have a legal responsibility to have undertaken a risk assessment and put in place various measures to protect their staff from contracting Covid-19.
+However, despite this, many employees are still concerned about returning to work for a variety of reasons.

 Below, we have answered some questions and concerns that employees may have on returning to work due to the coronavirus.